Ovarian cancer: Risk scoring

-Another method for quantifying risk of ovarian cancer is the Risk of Ovarian Cancer Algorithm (ROCA), which observes levels over time and determines if they are increasing rapidly enough to warrant transvaginal ultrasound.
+Another method for quantifying the risk of ovarian cancer is the Risk of Ovarian Cancer Algorithm (ROCA), which observes levels over time and determines if they are increasing rapidly enough to warrant a transvaginal ultrasound.
 The Risk of Ovarian Malignancy algorithm uses CA-125 levels and HE4 levels to calculate the risk of ovarian cancer; it may be more effective than RMI.
 The IOTA models can be used to estimate the probability that an adnexal tumor is malignant.
-They include LR2 risk model, The Simple Rules risk (SRrisk) calculation and Assessment of Different Neoplasias in the Adnexa (ADNEX) model that can be used to assess risk of malignancy in an adnexal mass, based on its characteristics and risk factors.
-The QCancer (Ovary) algorithm is used to predict likelihood of ovarian cancer from risk factors.
+They include the LR2 risk model, The Simple Rules risk (SRrisk) calculation and Assessment of Different Neoplasias in the Adnexa (ADNEX) model that can be used to assess the risk of malignancy in an adnexal mass, based on its characteristics and risk factors.
+The QCancer (Ovary) algorithm is used to predict the likelihood of ovarian cancer from risk factors.